 LAB MEDIA: Figure 6C

-LAB MEDIA: Figure 6D Author to
+LAB MEDIA: Figure 6D Author to Video Editor: Please emphasize the plot on the right (Bleomycin)

-Flow cytometry sorting [1] and validating enriched senescent cell populations by morphology and proliferation markers are shown [2].
+Flow cytometry sorting [1] and validation of enriched senescent cell populations by morphology and proliferation markers are shown [2].
+Sorted senescent cells displayed enlarged morphology as expected, visualized by staining Actin with fluorescent phalloidin.
+A reduction in signal for proliferation marker Ki67 was also observed by immunofluorescent staining.

 LAB MEDIA: Figure 7A

+LAB MEDIA: Figure 7B

-LAB MEDIA: Figure 7B Author to
+LAB MEDIA: Figure 7B Author to Video Editor: Please emphasize the images in the lower row.

 Finally, quantification of senescence in tumors treated with chemotherapy drugs was assessed [1].
-X-Gal staining in tissues was relatively weak, but blue staining was evident in doxorubicin [2] and PEGylated (pronounce like) [3], particularly in tumors that also scored positive for senescence by DDAO-Galactoside flow assay [4].
+X-Gal staining in tissues was relatively weak, but blue staining was evident in tumors treated with doxorubicin, DOX (D-O-X) [2] or PEGylated (pronounce like) liposomal doxorubicin, PLD (P-L-D) [3], particularly in tumors that also scored positive for senescence by DDAO-Galactoside flow assay [4].

 LAB MEDIA: Figure 8